Skip to content

 friend.friends.append(self)

-Since friendships are a two-way relationship, we need to ensure that when one person adds a friend, the other person also has that friendship established.
-This requires additional logic in our methods.
+Since a friendship is a two-way connection, you need to make sure that when one person adds a friend, the new friend is also updated.
+This requires extra logic in your code.

 # Create people and relationships